amenmekonnen/EY-RoleBridgeAI-G11/README.md

 ·       Incorporates risk mitigation features, including:

-o   Bias detection and fairness checks in role recommendations.
+·       Bias detection and fairness checks in role recommendations.

-o   Explainable AI for why a role or learning path was suggested.
+·       Explainable AI for why a role or learning path was suggested.

-o   Data privacy safeguards for sensitive HR information.
+·       Data privacy safeguards for sensitive HR information.

 The solution should balance accuracy, fairness, and transparency, while considering scalability for large organizations.